 Drive into Toowoomba and work your way through the fantastic thrift stores and op-shops of the region, like Lifeline Emporium and Vinnies Toowoomba.
 Join the queue outside The Baker’s Duck on a Saturday morning and stock up on mouth-watering pastries then head to Queens Park for a picnic under the shade of a gorgeous tree.
-Take a DIY tour of the town’s vibrant artworks, forming part of the First Coat Art and Music Festival.
-Explore the Japanese Gardens and wander over the bright red bridges or sit for a while under the shade of a tree.
-Grab a bite at Little Seed and enjoy ethical, local, sustainable food that just so happens to be vegan and absolutely, freakin’ delicious!
+Take a DIY tour of the town’s vibrant artworks, explore the Japanese Gardens and wander over the bright red bridges or sit for a while under the shade of a tree.
+Grab a bite at Sweet Talk Coffee where the coffee and food is absolutely, freakin’ delicious!

 The region bursts to life with bright yellow sunflowers from December through to as late as March, depending on the season.
 A road trip out to the area is the perfect time to spot these beautiful blooms for yourself, a sprawling sea of yellow as far as the eye can see.
 The best way to find the sunflowers is to call the Warwick Information Centre on (07) 4661 3122 the day of or before your visit, they’ll be able to tell you where the sunflowers are blooming.
 Once there, be sure to be respectful of the farmers – leave everything as you found it, do not break a single sunflower to take anything with you, other than photographs.